 is thriving with shops, markets, a major train artery and it’s also a short walk to the center of the city.

 All of the neighborhoods in the Copenhagen area are accessible by train from the airport, making it easy to get around.
-See my suggestions on where to stay in Copenhagen.

 For More Tips about Denmark